xiix0/scam/README.md

-You seek to shield those you love and you like the role of the provider.
+Reader, suppose you were an idiot.
+And suppose you were a member of Congress.
+But I repeat myself.
+		-- Mark Twain